KeboHQ/Kebo-Twitter-Feed/readme.txt

 Contributors: PeterBooker, lukeketley
 Tags: twitter, tweets, feeds, social, api, oauth, widget Requires at least: 3.0.1
-Tested up to: 3.4
+Tested up to: 3.5.2
 Stable tag: 0.21
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Connect your site to your Twitter account and display your Twitter Feed on your website effortlessly with a custom widget.
+The easiest way to add a great looking Twitter feed to your website.

 == Description ==

 Hassle-free and user-friendly way to add a Twitter Feed to your website.
-We provide a custom Widget to help you display the Twitter Feed on your website, as well as direct access to the data for developers.
+We provide a custom Widget to help you display the Twitter Feed on your website, as well as direct access to the data for developers to use as they wish.

 = Why use Kebo Twitter Feed? =

 Other solutions usually require you to create a Twitter App and provide the plugin with OAuth credentials yourself.
 Our hassle-free solution takes care of all the complex OAuth requests for you.
 In a few clicks you can have your Twitter Feed displayed on your site.

-We make this so easy by managing all the complex OAuth requests on our own server using our own Twitter app.
+We make this so easy by managing all the complex OAuth requests on our own server using our Twitter app.
 Our app only asks for read permission and we only ever request publically available information.
 Your data is never stored on our system and you can read more about how we treat your information in our [privacy policy](http://kebopowered.com/privacy-policy/#social-connections "Kebo Privacy Policy").

 = Features =